Lifestyle Strategies for Atrial Fibrillation

 Get treated

-Know your additional risk factors
+Know your other risk factors

-Other examples of stroke risk factors include:
+Other stroke risk factors include:

 Commit to a heart-healthy lifestyle